 - The Dairy is Certified Humane by the Humane Farm Animal Care (HFAC) organization in Herndon, VA.

-- Our milking parlor, constructed in 1995, is a double-16, mid-line swingover design.
-It allows virtually uninterrupted milking, with 16 cows lining up on each side of the pit.
+- Our milking parlor, constructed in 1995, is a double-12, mid-line swingover design.
+It allows virtually uninterrupted milking, with 12 cows lining up on each side of the pit.

-- Two people milk about 80 cows an hour.
+- One person milks about 45 cows an hour; the entire process of milking usually lasts three hours, from set up to clean up.
 We take extra time to prep cows to ensure the highest quality milk for our cheese.